js302/ReStore/README.md

 - Backup history browser with one-click restore
 - Settings page for configuring watch directories, storage providers, and backup options
 - System tray support for background operation

+### File Sharing & Context Menu

+ReStore integrates with Windows Explorer to allow quick file sharing.
+To enable this feature:

+1. **Download the `register-context-menu.ps1` script** (available alongside the installer in the release).
+2. Right-click the script and select **"Run with PowerShell"**.

+Once enabled, you can **right-click any file** in Explorer and select **"Share with ReStore"**.
+This opens a dialog to upload the file to your chosen cloud provider (S3, Azure, GCP, Dropbox, B2) and generates a shareable link.

+The script automatically detects your ReStore installation.
+If you installed via MSIX, it uses the system-wide alias.
+If you are running from source, it uses your local build.

+**NOTE**: You must have at least one cloud storage provider configured in ReStore for sharing to work.
+The files will be **unencrypted** when shared.
+If you get any error, ensure that the storage provider is correctly set up.

 **Post-Installation Configuration**: